 - Peter Lund-Thomsen (Copenhagen Business School): Business and Development: Issues and Perspectives

 - Michael Wendelboe Hansen (Copenhagen Business School): International Business and Economic Development

 - Jodie Thorpe (Institute of Development Studies): State-Business Relations and Development (tbc)

 - Emma Mawdsley (University of Cambridge): Financialisation and Development; South-South Development Cooperation

 Workshop chair: Jessica Sklair (University of Cambridge)

-If you would like to take part in either of these workshops please email Ana Borges Pinho at apborges(at)usp.br by 27th January 2020, with your name, institutional affiliation and a few lines on your research interests in relation to evolving relationships between the private sector and sustainable international development.
-Please also indicate which workshop you would like to attend.
+If you would like to take part in this workshop please email Ana Borges Pinho at apborges(at)usp.br, with your name, institutional affiliation and a few lines on your research interests in relation to evolving relationships between the private sector and sustainable international development.

 Winter 2018 Workshop

 Wednesday 12th December, 2018 10:00 – 16:30